A remark on the binding condition by the decay of particle's potential

 Since the interaction $\HI $ is relatively bounded to $\one \tens \Hb^{1/2}$, $\HI $ is relatively bounded to $H_0$ with infinitely small bound.
-Hence, $H(\kappa )$ is self-adjoint on $\ms{D} (H_0 )$ by the Kato-Rellich theorem (see, e.g., \cite[Theorem14.3]{Arai18}).
+Hence, $H(\kappa )$ is self-adjoint on $\ms{D} (H_0 )$ and bounded from below by the Kato-Rellich theorem (see, e.g., \cite[Theorem14.3]{Arai18}).
 We define the total Hamiltonian without the particle's potential by

 Let $ \mbf{p} = - i \, \nabla $ and $\mbf{P}_{\bos} = \sqzb (\mbf{k}) $.
 The total momentum operator is defined by